 Common Technical Mistakes People Make When Selecting Laser Safety Glasses

-In general, if you are currently work in a field where laser safety is important, you definitely need to put some time into selecting safety glasses that will provide you with the protection you need.
+In general, if you are currently working in a field where laser safety is important, you definitely need to put some time into selecting safety glasses that will provide you with the protection you need.
 Here are some common ways people incorrectly choose glasses including what you can do to make sure your glasses fit you properly and offer the shielding from possible laser eye damage that you require.

 Forgetting Prescription Lenses

-Buying glasses before thinking about your prescription is something the people can do but that you should be careful about.
+Buying glasses before thinking about your prescription is something people can do but something that you should be careful about.
 It’s often easy to miss, you might think that you can just put laser safety glasses over your regular glasses, but this may not always be the case.
 What you want to look out for is either prescription glasses matching what you’re wearing now, or even something called lined bifocal laser glasses.

 This is going to be especially relevant if you need to do a lot of reading while you work at your job where laser protection is necessary, but you want to have more regular vision the rest of the time.
-These type of glasses do exist but you need to look for them specifically.
+These types of glasses do exist but you need to look for them specifically.
 They may not be available on every carrier.

 Being Too Careless with Frames

 The frame style is going to matter.
 For example, if you need the glasses for heavy-duty laser protection, you’ll want to make sure that you go for the wrap-around style for frames.
 If you need the glasses for minor laser protection but also need more flexibility, then you might want to go with a lightweight frame design.
 An example of when this might help is where you need peripheral visions, such as for operating a vehicle.
-Some wrap around styles may make using your peripheral vision harder, depending.
+Some wrap-around styles may make using your peripheral vision harder, depending.

 Missing the Wavelength

-Lasers come in different wavelengths, so if you get glasses that doesn’t match up with the right wavelength for the laser at your job, then this could be a major problem.
+Lasers come in different wavelengths, so if you get glasses that don’t match up with the right wavelength for the laser at your job, then this could be a major problem.
 It’s also worth noting that there’s a feature called optical density that you have to worry about as well.
 If the laser is strong enough to be visible to the naked eye, you’ll need optical density options in your laser glasses in order to make sure that you’re covered here.
 Sometimes visible lasers are necessary in order to help align equipment, for example.
 In this case, they may need to let in certain parts of the lasers just so you can perform your job while blocking out the most dangerous wavelengths.